 Pregnancy and the COVID-19 Vaccine

 Based on CDPH and CDC guidelines, pregnancy is considered a high-risk condition with an increased chance of complications from COVID-19.
-According to the CDC, there’s currently no evidence that COVID-19 vaccination causes any problems with pregnancy, including the development of the placenta.
+According to the CDC, there’s no evidence that COVID-19 vaccination causes any problems with pregnancy, including the development of the placenta.
 In addition, there’s no evidence that fertility problems are a side effect of any vaccine, including the COVID-19 vaccines.
-Discuss the risks of COVID-19 and taking the COVID-19 vaccines during pregnancy with your healthcare provider.
+Discuss the risks of COVID-19 and the COVID-19 vaccines during pregnancy with your healthcare provider.
 Learn more about pregnancy and delivery at Sutter during COVID-19.

 Vanessa Walker, D.O., explains what mRNA vaccines are and how they help your body fight COVID-19 viruses.
 She also addresses whether these vaccinations can lead to positive tests.

 Stephanie Brown, M.D., discusses whether pregnant, breastfeeding and immunocompromised people should get the COVID-19 vaccine.

 Learn about the development and efficacy of the mRNA COVID-19 vaccines from Ganesh Krishna, M.D.
 Dr. Krishna also addresses side effects.